CraftAcademyLabs/ca_course/ionic/the_back-end.md

   end
 end
 ```
-There are plenty of settings you can add to enhance security of your application. read about it in the `rack-cors` gem documentation.
+There are plenty of settings you can add to enhance security of your application.
+Read about it in the `rack-cors` gem documentation.

 ###Testing with RSpec
 We will be using request specs to test our api endpoints.

 Let's create a dummy endpoint just to make sure everything is okay in terms of security settings.

 In your `routes.rb` create an API namespece and add V0 within it.